SESARLab/Platform-Independent-Score-Based-Benchmark/Test1/README.md

 * Hypertable
 * PostgreSQL
 * Cassandra

+Specific configurations of the databases in the test set are defined in sheet "Test set" of [Test #1 Ranking Excel file](https://github.com/SESARLab/Platform-Independent-Score-Based-Benchmark/raw/master/Test1/ranking_Test1.xls).

 #### Dependent Parameters
 The following figures depicts the functions calculating the platform-dependent parameters as calculated during the training phase.